 What happens if I choose not to renew?

-When your subscription expires, your access to Tableau will be suspended after the subscription expiration date.
+When your subscription expires, your access to Tableau will be suspended after the subscription expiry date.
 For Tableau Online customers, access to your Tableau Online site will also be suspended.
 Further, Tableau cannot guarantee you will have access to any content published to Tableau Online, including any data input into the product.

-Perpetual Licenses & Maintenance
+Perpetual licences & maintenance

-If your Tableau licenses are perpetual, you may continue to use the product in perpetuity after your maintenance expires.
+If your Tableau licences are perpetual, you may continue to use the product in perpetuity after your maintenance expires.
 You can continue to use the last available version while your maintenance was active indefinitely; but access to product upgrades and technical support will not be available without a current maintenance contract.
-If you opt not to renew, please keep a copy of the Software as Tableau will not guarantee supporting the download in perpetuity.
+If you opt not to renew, please keep a copy of the software as Tableau will not guarantee supporting the download in perpetuity.

 What happens if I make a late payment?
-Can I renew Product Maintenance or my Subscription if it has expired?
+Can I renew product maintenance or my subscription if it has expired?

-Can I change license types?
+Can I change licence types?